Government Funeral Assistance Canada: All Programs Explained

 Nunavut Funeral Assistance

-If a family member dies from a workplace injury or illness, most provincial workers’ compensation boards provide funeral cost assistance.
+If a family member dies from a workplace injury or illness, provincial and territorial workers’ compensation boards provide survivor benefits that are separate from social assistance.
 This can include:

-• Transportation costs to send remains home for burial.
+• Transportation Costs: Most boards will cover the costs to transport the deceased’s remains home for burial.

-Eligible family members must apply within set time periods, usually 1 year after their loved one’s work-related death.
-Contact the relevant provincial workers’ compensation board for details on coverage, eligibility and application process.
+Eligible family members must apply within a set time period, usually one year after their loved one’s work-related death.
+Contact the relevant provincial or territorial workers’ compensation board for details on coverage, eligibility, and the application process.

 What are Other Financial Assistance Options?